 1) WV offers a Medically Needy program in which their income and medical expenses are analyzed.
 If it is found their monthly, recurring medical costs require the vast majority of their monthly income they can qualify as medically needy.

 2) For families who still cannot afford their cost of care, a West Virginia Medicaid planner may be able to help.
 They will advise applicants on how to qualify by re-adjusting their financial holdings so that they become Medicaid-complaint.
 This involves the conversion of countable assets into exempt assets and the portioning off of excess income into Medicaid compliant trusts.
 Read more about this option.

 Waiver participants are given a medical review to determine their care requirements at the onset of their enrollment and periodically thereafter to validate their needs continue to be met.
 Participants can receive:

-In addition, beneficiaries receive a limited annual budget for miscellaneous goods and services which increase independence and safety or decrease their need for other Medicaid provided services.
+In addition, beneficiaries receive a limited annual budget for miscellaneous goods and services to increase their independence and safety and/or decrease their need for other services.
 For example, a fall monitoring / personal emergency response service may decrease the hours that the individual requires personal care and supervision.
 This budget is typically in the thousand dollar range.

-ADW is available to residents statewide however enrollment caps for may be in effect and therefore a waiting list may exist.
+ADW is available to residents statewide; however, enrollment caps may be in effect and a waiting list may exist.
 To learn more or apply, visit the WV Dept. of Senior Services website or call toll-free at 866-767-1575.
 A 43-page booklet with detailed information about the program is available for download here.